oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-use-teams-search/rule.md

 ---

-Teams search is designed to help you quickly find the files you are collaborating on.
+Teams search is designed to help you quickly find the files you are collaborating on.​

 From the main search box, you can search for: